MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 ![Add the WebSlateFramed prefab](../../media/webview-developer-guide/WebSlate-Drag-Drop.png)

-#### Preview WebSlate using the Mesh Emulator
+#### Preview WebSlate in Mesh Emulation Mode

-To view a URL displayed in your WebSlate more quickly, you can use the Mesh Emulator.
-Aside from using Emulator, the only other way to see your WebSlate is to upload it using the Mesh Toolkit Uploader and view it in a Mesh experience.
+To view a URL displayed in your WebSlate more quickly, you can use Mesh Emulation Mode.
+Aside from testing in this mode, the only other way to see your WebSlate is to upload it using the Mesh Toolkit Uploader and view it in a Mesh experience.

-To add the Emulator to your project, follow the instructions in the [Mesh Emulator article](../debug-and-optimize-performance/mesh-emulator.md).
+To add Mesh Emulation Mode to your project, follow the instructions in the [Mesh Emulator article](../debug-and-optimize-performance/mesh-emulator.md).

 Press the Unity editor Play button to view your Web page:

 ![Showcase both webslate prefabs in the Mesh Emulator.](../../media/webview-developer-guide/image011.png)

-### Enable WebSlate interaction for the Mesh Emulator
+### Enable WebSlate interaction for Mesh Emulation Mode

 To enable interaction in the WebSlate, you have to set up a few things.

-1. Add the [Mesh Emulator](../debug-and-optimize-performance/mesh-emulator.md) to your scene.
+1. Add the [Mesh Emulator](../debug-and-optimize-performance/mesh-emulator.md) to your scene to enable Mesh Emulation Mode.

 1. Create a new **Plane** GameObject.
 This will be your floor.
 Ensure the Game Object is positioned at the origin (0,0,0):